Custom Business T-Shirts Guide: Branded Apparel for Companies & Teams

 Promotional t-shirts remain one of the most cost-effective advertising tools available.
 According to the ASI 2023 Ad Impressions Study, which surveyed nearly 25,000 consumers over a full year, promotional products deliver brand recall to 85% of recipients worldwide, with apparel generating the highest recall of any product category.
 The cost per impression for promotional apparel can be as low as one-tenth of a penny, making branded t-shirts significantly more cost-effective than digital ads, print advertising, or broadcast media.

-That’s a powerful return on a relatively small investment.
 A batch of 100 custom promotional t-shirts distributed at a trade show or community event generates thousands of brand impressions over months of wear.
 Each time someone puts on your shirt at the gym, at a coffee shop, or running errands, your company name gets visibility that no social media ad can replicate.

 Strategies for Maximum Impact

-- Customer appreciation gifts: Upgrade to a premium tier like the Bella+Canvas 3001 for customer gifts.
-The retail-quality feel signals that you value the relationship.
-Our 2026 Swag Trends Survey found that 44% of buyers rank longevity and quality as the most important feature in promotional products.
+| Customer appreciation gifts | Premium tier (Bella+Canvas 3001) | The retail-quality feel signals you value the relationship.
+44% of buyers rank longevity and quality as the top feature in promotional products. |

-- New hire welcome kits: Include a company t-shirt in every onboarding package.
-It’s a low-cost way to make someone feel like they belong from day one.
-Pair it with other custom promotional items like a branded mug or notebook for a complete kit.
+| New hire welcome kits | Mid-range or premium tee paired with branded items (mug, notebook) | Including a company shirt in every onboarding package is a low-cost way to make someone feel like they belong from day one. |

-- Pro tip: For high-volume promotional orders, screen printing delivers the lowest per-unit cost.
+Pro tip: For high-volume promotional orders, screen printing delivers the lowest per-unit cost.
 At quantities of 72+, the setup cost becomes negligible, and you get vibrant, durable prints that hold up to repeated washing.

 Polo Shirts and Work Shirts: Upgrading Your Business Apparel

+T-shirts cover a wide range of business needs, but some situations call for a step up.
+Custom polo shirts bridge the gap between casual tees and formal button-downs, making them the go-to for client-facing roles, retail environments, and companies that want a polished but approachable look.
 Embroidered polos communicate professionalism in a way that printed tees can’t quite match.
 The raised texture of an embroidered logo on a polo collar reads as intentional and premium.
 For sales teams, front-desk staff, and anyone representing your company in meetings or customer interactions, a branded polo paired with khakis or jeans creates a uniform that looks put-together without feeling stiff.

 When to Choose Polos Over T-Shirts

-- Tiered uniform programs: Many companies use t-shirts for warehouse, production, and field crews while providing polos for office and customer-facing staff.
-This creates a clear visual hierarchy while keeping the brand consistent.
+| Tiered uniform programs | T-shirts for warehouse and field crews, polos for office and customer-facing staff — creates a clear visual hierarchy while keeping the brand unified | Matching embroidery across both tiers keeps the look consistent |

 Custom Work Shirts for Specialized Roles

 For field crews, construction teams, and outdoor workers, custom work shirts need to be tougher than a standard cotton tee.
 Performance fabrics with moisture-wicking properties keep workers comfortable in heat, while heavier-weight cotton blends stand up to physical labor and frequent laundering.
-Look for features like reinforced stitching, tag-free labels (to prevent irritation during long shifts), and UPF sun protection for outdoor crews.
+Look for features like reinforced stitching, tag-free labels, and UPF sun protection for outdoor crews.
+Long-sleeve performance shirts offer additional protection while still displaying your company logo prominently.
+We carry options from brands like Sport-Tek and Badger with PosiCharge technology that helps colors stay vibrant and logos stay sharp through repeated wash cycles.

 Popular Upgrade Products

-Gildan Softstyle Jersey T-Shirt
+Gildan Softstyle Jersey T-Shirt — Mid-Range Uniform

-Sport-Tek Competitor Performance Shirt
+Sport-Tek Competitor Performance Shirt — Active Work Shirt

-- 3.8 oz., 100% polyester with PosiCharge technology
+- 3.8 oz.
+100% polyester with PosiCharge moisture-wicking technology; snag-resistant and colorfast through repeated washing

 How to Order Custom Business T-Shirts